MDobak/go-xerrors/README.md

 ```

 However, calling the `Error` method on the returned error will only return the string that was passed to
 the `xerrors.New` function.
-To retrieve the stack trace, the `xerrors.StackTrace` function can be used.
+To retrieve a stack trace, the `xerrors.StackTrace` function may be used.
 This method will
 return an `xerrors.Callers` object, which can be represented as a string using the `fmt` package or by using
 the `String` method.